Introduction

 What Are the Santa Ana Winds?

-Santa Anas on the Central Coast
+How Santa Anas Affect the Central Coast

 How to Prepare for Santa Ana Winds